ton-community/ton-docs/docs/develop/data-formats/exotic-cells.md

 Now, when we've checked that hashes are match, we need to go deep in the Cell and verify that there is a Cell `a` (we were interested in).

-Such proofs repeatedly reduce the computational load and the amount of data that needs to be sent to the verifier.
+Such proofs repeatedly reduce the computational load and the amount of data that needs to be sent to or stored in the verifier.

 ## See also